-Council asked for community’s feedback to understand the key areas of Maple Street which need minor improvement and if the concept design needs any updating to meet the values and vision of the community.
+Council asked for community’s feedback to understand the key areas of Maple Street which need minor improvement and if the previous Maleny Streetscape Concept Plan 2005 needed any updating to meet the values and vision of the community.

-Community shared their feedback on the Maleny Streetscape Diagram (2022) via the online survey.
-The survey closed on 15 August 2022.
+Council thanks the community for their feedback on the Maleny Streetscape Diagram (2022) via the Have Your Say survey, which closed on 15 August 2022.
 Staff are currently reviewing the survey data and will report the final design to the community in late 2022.

 Where to from here

-The feedback received from this round of engagement will directly inform Council’s Placemaking team about the community’s priority for the streetscape improvements, including focus areas, streetscape elements, character and artwork pieces.
+The ideas and feedback received from this round of engagement will directly inform Council’s Placemaking team about the community’s priority for the placemaking streetscape improvements, including focus areas, streetscape elements, character and artwork pieces.

-Council will close the loop by reporting the preferred option back to the community later this year.
+Council will close the loop by reporting the preferred design and option back to the community later this year.

 Community engagement for the previous Maleny Streetscape Concept Plan (2005) was undertaken from 2001 to 2005.
 Feedback from the engagement revealed that the character of the streetscape upgrade should be unique to Maleny and incorporate the artistic, rural, historical, cooperative and organic nature of the community.